 Our conductors

-Rein de Vries – A-capella choir and interim Symphony choir
+Rein de Vries – A cappella choir

 Rein de Vries is an important constant factor in the history of GSMG Bragi: after having been a member for only two years, he became the conductor of the a-capella choir in 1980.
 He has been an essential part of the association ever since, as the longest working conductor Bragi has ever known.
 During a tour abroad the a-cappela choir won gold at the International Youth Music Festival in Bratislava.